 What are the changes in functionality with Interactive Embedding?

 Embedded dashboards are now able to use more of the interactive dashboard functionality previously only available within Chartio directly.
-This includes Dashboard Variables and Drilldowns to current dashboards as well as series filtering.
+This includes Dashboard Controls and Drilldowns to current dashboards as well as series filtering.

 How is a dashboard embedded?

 Old version: Each dashboard is embedded using JSON web tokens (JWT) and HTML iframes but reflected into your site as an image.

 Interactive Embedding: Dashboards are still embedded in the same way but will now have the option to reflect more of the dashboard functionalities available within Chartio.
 You can choose whether or not you would like users to be able to update the Dashboard Controls for each embedded dashboard.

 See our full Embedding instructions for more information.